alicesomigliana/diskpop-docs/doc/popcorn.rst

 Tutorial
 ---------

-Tutorial notebooks to use the main features of popcorn are available under the 'examples' folder in `the Diskpop bitbucket repository<https://bitbucket.org/diskpopteam/diskpop/src/master/>`_.
-This link leads to an examples folder, which includes two jupyter notebooks and their corresponding output files, to read a viscous and MHD-wind driven population respectively.
+Tutorial notebooks to use the main features of popcorn are available under the 'examples' folder in  `the Diskpop bitbucket repository <https://bitbucket.org/diskpopteam/diskpop/src/master/>`_.
+The folder includes two jupyter notebooks and their corresponding output files, to read a viscous and MHD-wind driven population respectively.